changjiang1124/cd-dji-sdk/next.md

 SMTP_RECIPIENT
 ```
 ---
+===
 review the /home/celestial/dev/esdk-test/Edge-SDK/celestial_nasops/tools/smoke_transfer_check.py, to check if its function is just:
 1. put test files in the /data/temp/dji/media/
-2. after 10 minutes, check if they have been transfered to /volume1/homes/edge_sync/EdgeBackup
+2. after 10 minutes, check if they have been transfered to /volume1/homes/edge_sync/EdgeBackup (is the program currently use ~/drone_media/EdgeBackup as the target folder? if yes, that's fine, no need to change it. just let me know )
 3. if they are deleted in /data/temp/dji/media/ afterwards.

 this is to test the work of daemon.
-after we introduced sqlite for the media file management, should putting file in the /data/temp/dji/media/ is not enough? we also need to write a entry in the DB as well?
+since we introduced sqlite for the media file management, should putting file in the /data/temp/dji/media/ is not enough? we also need to write a entry in the DB as well?

 ---
 ===
-WIP
+DONE
 2025-09-02 14:13:06
-*planned*
+*DONE*

 put the program /home/celestial/dev/esdk-test/Edge-SDK/build/bin/dock_info_manager as startup auto running. please review the devnote.md and the /home/celestial/dev/esdk-test/Edge-SDK/celestial_works/src/dock_info_manager.cc code to check if it's keeping checking media in dock and put them to /data/temp/dji/media/ if any. and our transfer to NAS for the stage 2, won't transfer unfinished transfer from dock, meanning, we need to mark the status in sqlite3?

 ---
+===
+*DONE*

 Please fix the issues you have spotted. the main goal is to get every running:
 - dock-info-manager 服务当前未运行 (make it run as startup auto)